 The term ‘New Normal’ is being brandished almost as much the term ‘corona’ itself.
 What is the new normal?
 It’s the altered state of reality and circumstances brought on by the virus taking over the world.
 We don’t know what the future holds for us, but we know it’s going to be different from everything we have known and accepted so far.

-I believe the mid-way mark of this daily blogging challenge, is the best time to recap what I’ve discovered so far, as constituting the new normal:
+I have learnt a lot during this time and I’d like to recap what I’ve discovered so far, as constituting the new normal:

 - The best way to stay productive and safe is to work from home.
 For bloggers, the ideal route is to sign up for an international blogging challenge, where they write and publish posts on a daily basis, earning tons of traffic and community engagement in return.